gramern/cp77-dlss-enabler-bridge/README.md

 Place the `dlss-enabler-bridge-2077.dll` file in the `..\your Cybrepunk 2077 folder\red4ext\plugins\DLSSEnablerBridge2077` folder or unzip the archive to the game folder.

 ## Building
-Place the repo next to your [RED4ext.SDK](https://github.com/WopsS/RED4ext.SDK) repository location and add the project to SDK's `*sln` file.
+Place the repo next to your local [RED4ext.SDK](https://github.com/WopsS/RED4ext.SDK) repository location and add the project to SDK's `*.sln` file.
 Make sure to check "RED4ext.SDK" in the project's dependencies.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.